 Every few days, check the sink for any build-up and clean any built-up residue with a damp cloth or paper towel.
 Keep an eye on your fixtures, both in the sink and in your tub or shower, for any calcium build-up due to hard water.
 If you have a water softener, keeping it thoroughly stocked can prevent this kind of buildup from even happening.

 A quick scrub once a week with a disposable toilet scrubber can prevent your toilet from developing into a huge mess.
-Mop the floors every week or two if possible, and swap out your towels for new ones on a regular basis to prevent bacterial growth.
-Professionally clean the tile surfaces in your bathrooms a couple of times a year to keep them free from dirt, grime and bacteria build-up.
+Mop the floors every week or two if possible, and swap out your towels for new ones on a regular basis.
+Professionally clean the tile surfaces in your bathrooms a couple of times a year to keep them free from dirt, grime, and dust build-up.

 Hallways and Entrances

 In areas where you have a particularly high amount of foot traffic, you’ll want to pay special attention to carpets and rugs.
-Dirt and allergens tend to accumulate around doorways leading outside, and from there, it can get tracked to every other room in the house.
 Do a simple sweep around the entrance every couple of days to catch any dust before it accumulates and spreads.
 Vacuum hallways and heavy foot-traffic areas slightly more often than your main rooms, because dirt can build up, dulling the look of your carpets.
 Make sure to dust around and behind wall art, and don’t forget to dust behind running tables and other hallway furniture.

 By starting the new year off properly, you can keep your home looking fresh without a lot of heavy effort.
 As the saying goes, an ounce of prevention is worth a pound of cure.
 By resolving to perform proper maintenance, you can prevent yourself from getting stuck doing much more intense cleaning work in the future.